JGois1/Ilha_Primeira_J/README.md

-AMIP Census Project (Ilha Primeira)
-Team Members: João Gois, Caio Monteiro

-A native Android application developed in Kotlin to serve as a census tool for the Associação de Moradores da Ilha Primeira (AMIP), located in Barra da Tijuca, Rio de Janeiro.
-The goal is to digitalize and streamline the collection of demographic, socioeconomic, and infrastructure data from residents in the region.

-Main Features

-The application guides the user through an intuitive and well-structured workflow:

-Access Control

-The system starts with authentication options, directing the user to either log in to an existing account or register as a new census taker/resident.
-After authentication, the home screen provides context about the purpose of the data collection.

-Multi-Step Form

-To avoid overwhelming the user, the census is divided into 12 sequential screens, navigated using “Previous” and “Next” buttons.

-The data collection covers essential topics such as:

-Household Characteristics and Identification
-Work, Income, and Education
-Health (including Disabilities and Autism)
-Civil Registration, Marital Status, and Religion Completion

-After completing the form, a confirmation screen is displayed to ensure the user that the information has been successfully recorded and submitted.

-Project Structure

-The project follows the standard Android application structure:

-app/src/main/java/com/example/projeto_ilha_primeira/
-Contains all Activity classes (written in Kotlin) responsible for controlling the logic of each screen.

-app/src/main/res/layout/
-Contains all XML layout files that define the user interface of each Activity.

-app/src/main/res/drawable/
-Stores the project's visual assets, such as the AMIP logo (imagem1.png), numbered question icons, and other graphical elements.

-app/src/main/AndroidManifest.xml
-The manifest file that declares all Activities and the general configuration of the application.

-Technologies and Tools
+📱 AMIP Census App – Ilha Primeira

+Android application developed in Kotlin to support the census process of the Associação de Moradores da Ilha Primeira (AMIP), located in Barra da Tijuca, Rio de Janeiro – Brazil.

+The main objective of this project is to digitalize and simplify the collection of demographic, socioeconomic, and infrastructure data from residents of Ilha Primeira, replacing manual data collection with a structured digital system.

+👥 Team
+João Gois
+Caio Monteiro
+🚀 Features

+The application provides a guided and structured census workflow, allowing users to collect and submit information efficiently.

+🔐 User Authentication

+The app starts with an authentication system where users can:

+Log in with an existing account
+Register as a new census taker or resident

+After authentication, the home screen presents the purpose of the census and instructions for the data collection process.

+📝 Multi-Step Census Form

+To improve usability and prevent cognitive overload, the census questionnaire is divided into 12 sequential screens.

+Navigation is handled through "Previous" and "Next" buttons, allowing users to review or edit previously entered information.

+The questionnaire includes the following sections:

+Household Identification and Housing Characteristics Employment and Income
+Education
+Health Information (including disabilities and autism) Civil Registration
+Marital Status
+Religion
+✅ Submission Confirmation

+After completing all steps, the application displays a confirmation screen, informing the user that the data has been successfully submitted and recorded.

+🏗 Project Structure

+The project follows the standard Android application architecture.

+app
+ ├── src
+ │   ├── main
+ │   │   ├── java/com/example/projeto_ilha_primeira/
+ │   │   │   └── Activity classes (Kotlin)
+ │   │   │
+ │   │   ├── res
+ │   │   │   ├── layout/
+ │   │   │   │   └── XML files defining each screen UI
+ │   │   │   │
+ │   │   │   ├── drawable/
+ │   │   │   │   └── Images, icons, and visual assets
+ │   │   │
+ │   │   └── AndroidManifest.xml
+🛠 Technologies
 Language: Kotlin
 Platform: Native Android
+UI: Android XML
+UI Components:
+ScrollView
+LinearLayout
+RadioGroup
+Spinner
+EditText
+Button
-Interface: Android XML (using ScrollView, LinearLayout, RadioGroup, Spinner, EditText, and Button) Build System: Gradle (Kotlin DSL / .kts scripts)
+Build System: Gradle (Kotlin DSL – .kts)
+🎯 Purpose of the Project

+This application was developed to:

+Improve data organization and accessibility
+Reduce manual census errors
+Provide a structured digital tool for community data collection Support data-driven decision making for the AMIP community.